Description

 Sea Fishing Techniques for Pollack

-A Rapalla knot to a fly, allows the fly to articulate.
-It pays to vary the retrieve, and the more erratic, often reaps rewards.
+Also a varied and erratic retrieve is highly effective.
 When fly fishing or spinning, don’t be afraid to pause your retrieve and allow the fly/lure to dive.
+Often a fish will attack the fly on the drop.

 When a Pollack takes a fly, its first instinct is to dive deep to the safety of the kelp.
-You need to be strong playing these fish.
-Pollack have to be bullied, or they will “kelp” you.
+In fact, you need to be forceful when playing these fish.
+Pollack come from deep positions, attack the lure and then dive quickly.
+If you are not quick enough, or allow the fish too much slack, it will “kelp” you.
 In other words, drag you deep into the seaweed, to try to shake the hook.